 Unfortunately, Instagram has been known to shut down accounts belonging to cannabis and cannabis-related businesses and brands.
 Despite that history, some cannabis businesses have found success on the platform.
 The key is to understand what you can and can’t do, and follow the rules.

-Specifically, Instagram’s Community Guidelines state, “buying or selling firearms and illegal or prescription drugs (even if it’s legal in your region) is not allowed.”
-That means buying or selling cannabis products (even if recreational marijuana is legal in your state) is not allowed on Instagram because marijuana is still illegal at the federal level.
+Instagram’s Community Guidelines state, “Buying or selling firearms and illegal or prescription drugs (even if it’s legal in your region) is not allowed.”
+That means buying or selling cannabis products (even if medical and/or recreational marijuana is legal in your state) is not allowed on Instagram because marijuana is still illegal at the federal level.

 With that in mind, let’s take a look at what cannabis businesses and brands should avoid and what you should do to stay on Instagram’s good side.

 Instagram’s rules make it very clear that posts promoting the sale of cannabis are not allowed.
 As mentioned above, Instagram’s application of that rule has been inconsistent, but it’s safe to say there are a few things cannabis and ancillary businesses should not do in order to avoid having their Instagram accounts shut down without warning or recourse.

 Some of the key mistakes to avoid when cannabis and cannabis-related businesses post content to Instagram are listed below.
 Keep in mind, these mistakes apply to both the content of the images or video as well as the text that you post.